vrushabhdesai/Linux_System_Monitor/README.md

 # CppND-System-Monitor

-This is the code for my System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is the System Monitor Project of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Major concepts used in project are related to C++ Object Oriented Programming.

 ![System Monitor](images/monitor.png)